dbr/tabtabtab-nuke/readme.md

 * Feature #11662 to get this functionality integrated into Nuke

+In order to support Nuke 9, you need to use a different snippet in your `menu.py`, adding the tabtabtab call to the `Node Graph` instead of the Edit menu (see the updated installation instructions).
+The same snippet works in older verisons of Nuke.

 ## More elabourate description

 With the default "tab thing", you press tab, start typing a node name